isomerpages/moe-hci/_high-school/Academic Programmes.md

 In-class enrichment and curriculum differentiation, including interdisciplinary studies, leadership development and individualised research projects, are key features of this programme.

-The iSpark Consortium also hosts talent development programmes within the Centre for Scholastic Excellence, so that each student is academically stretched to his fullest potential.
-In addition he receives an equally enriching and meaningful character education which encourages him to work with the community through the global community outreach and the service-learning initiative.
+The iSpark Consortium also hosts the Science and Mathematics and the Humanities talent programmes, to stretch each student to his fullest potential.
+In addition he receives an equally enriching and meaningful character education which encourages him to serve and contribute to the community.

 ##### Sabbatical Programme

 A unique feature of the Hwa Chong Integrated Programme, Hwa Chong Sabbatical Programme allows students from Sec.
 1 to Sec.
-4 to go on sabbatical courses for one week, from Term 1 to Term 2.
-The school organizes Sabbaticals with the aim of creating space for students to develop passion for what they do.
-During Sabbaticals, formal lessons are replaced by enrichment programmes.
+4 to go on sabbatical courses for one week, in Terms 1 and 2.
+The school organizes courses with the aim of creating space for students to develop passion for what they do.
+During Sabbaticals, formal lessons are replaced by enrichment programmes that students opt for.

-There are various areas of programmes for students to select from each term, namely, Arts &amp; Aesthetics, Chinese Studies, Humanities, English &amp; Literature, Leadership, Technology, Science and Math, Camps and Student Exchange.
-All students are engaged in activities outside the classroom during term time to further broaden their educational experience.
-This allows them to explore their diverse interests and have fun all at once.
+There are various types of programmes for students to select  each term, such as Arts, Aesthetics, Chinese Studies, Humanities, English; Literature, Leadership, Technology, Science and Math, Sports, Camps and Student Exchange.
+Courses may be conducted on or outside the school campus.
+Students are engaged in activities that enable them to learn beyond the classroom and broaden their educational experience.
+They also get to explore their diverse interests and have fun all at once.

 <img style="width:85%" src="/images/sabbaticalprog.jpg">

-Students will bid for their sabbatical courses every term, using the&nbsp; i-ComP.
+Students will bid for their sabbatical courses every term on the ISP.